Injuries Can Be Worse Than They Feel

 Shattered glass, the urgent pull of a seat belt, the pain as you ricochet against your steering wheel.
 In one unexpected moment, your life can be turned upside down.

 Car accidents are an emotionally and physically traumatic event, but the trauma placed on your neck and back can lead to lifelong pain.
-If you’re suffering neck and back pain after a car accident, do not hesitate to contact a car accident attorney today.
+If you’re suffering neck and back pain after a car accident, do not hesitate to contact an experienced auto accident attorney near me today!

 Why Are Car Accidents Dangerous?